Contact Connie Walker-Pearson at 651-773-1748 for putting physical items on reserve.

 If you would like to collaborate on creating a library assignment for your class, contact Maura Smyth at 651-773-1762.

 We also have library tutorials available for use in D2L.

 Faculty can create direct links to articles found in Library databases and insert these links into the content of their D2L courses.
-Here are directions for creating stable links that will work both on and off campus.
-We also maintain directions for using these links in D2L.
+Use our guide containing directions for:

-If you have problems inserting links from library databases into D2L or if links do not work off-campus, please contact Randi Madisen.
+If you have problems inserting links from library databases into D2L or if links do not work off-campus, please contact Randi Madisen at 651-779-3292.

-Streamed video is available from the DVDs, Videos and Streaming Tab on the library's main page via our Films on Demand database.
+Streamed video is available from the Videos Tab on the library's main page via our Films on Demand database.
 You can also find physical items from our DVD/VHS collection by searching our catalog.

 The Library will purchase materials to support your classes, subject to our acquisitions guidelines.
-Contact Cheryl Langevin at 651.779.3969 for more information.
+Contact James Nalen at 651-779-3969 for more information.